-Types of buildings Accessible areas 1. (a) 4-storeys and below (without lift access); All communal areas and facilities at 1st storey. (b) 4-storeys and below (with lift access); All communal areas and facilities. (c) 5-storeys and above.
+Types of buildings Accessible areas 1.
+Residential buildings: (a) 4-storeys and below; All communal areas and facilities at 1st storey. (b) 5-storeys and above.
 All communal areas and facilities.
 2. Office buildings.
 All areas intended for access by employees or public.
 3. Shophouses.
 The first storey for non-residential use shall be accessible to employees or public.
 4. Shopping complexes and multi- purpose complexes.
 All areas intended for access by employees or public.
-5. Hotels, boarding houses and chalets.
+5. Hotels and boarding houses.
 All areas intended for access by employees or public.
-6. Places of public resort All areas intended for access by employees or public.
-7. Parks and open spaces including zoo, civic plaza, etc All areas intended for access by employees or public.
+6. Religious buildings, crematoria and columbaria.
+All areas intended for access by worshippers or public.
+7. Places of public resort.
+All areas intended for access by employees or public.

-Types of buildings Accessible areas 8.
+Types of buildings Accessible areas Cinemas, theatres, concert halls, stadia or other places of public resort where permanent seating arrangement is provided.
+All areas intended for access by employees or public.
 Schools, colleges, universities or institutions of learning.
 All areas intended for access by staff, students or public.
-9. Hostels, halls of residence or dormitories.
+10. Hostels, halls of residence or dormitories.
 All areas intended for access by staff, students or public.
-10. Sports complexes and public swimming pools.
+11. Sports complexes and public swimming pools.
+All areas intended for public access.
+12. Restaurants and eating establishments.
 All areas intended for access by employees or public.
-11. Restaurants and eating establishments.
-All areas intended for access by employees or public.
-12. Markets and hawker or food centres.
+13. Markets and hawker or food centres.
 All areas intended for public access.
-13. Hospitals, clinics, dispensaries, nursing homes, homes for the aged and welfare homes.
+14. Hospitals, clinics, dispensaries, nursing homes, homes for the aged and welfare homes.
 All areas intended for access by staff, patients, inmates or public.
-14. Factories, workshops, industrial buildings and office/showroom areas in warehouses.
+15. Factories, workshops and industrial buildings 5-storeys and above.
 All areas intended for access by employees or public.
-15. Transport stations, interchanges, passenger terminals, administration buildings in depots, taxi and bus shelters.
+16. Transport stations, interchanges, passenger terminals and administration buildings in depots.
 All areas intended for access by employees or public.
-16. Vehicle parks (surface parking or vehicle parking buildings).
+17. Vehicle parks (surface parking or vehicle parking buildings).
 Prescribed areas.
-For vehicle parking buildings, at least 50% of carpark decks to be made barrier-free accessible.